PomeloProductions/laravel-newsletter/README.md

 ## Security

-If you discover any security related issues, please email [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.
+If you discover any security related issues, please email [bryce@pomeloproductions.com](mailto:bryce@pomeloproductions.com) instead of using the issue tracker.

 ## Credits